KaelBlais/MachineLearning/Results.md

 None of these offered a major improvement over the static learning rate of 0.0001.
 The best outcome was with an initial learning rate of 0.0001 as used before and a decay rate of 0.75 over 10000 iterations  (dev error of 425,121\$ instead of 427,664\$).
 This is the learning rate that was chosen.

+## Hand-Engineering Features

+The next step was to hand-engineer some features from the available data.
+Ideally, these are features that the network would have learned.
+However, with the limited number of examples available, this hand-engineering was tried to obtain better results.
+First, the following features were added:
+- Points-per-game
+- Ratio of games played (player GP / team GP)
+- Ratio of team offense generated (player points / team goals)
+- Difference between player +/- and team +/-

+Adding these features resulted in a training error of 333,920\$ and a dev error of 398,131\$ which was a noticeable improvement.